Webroot Antivirus 2024: Review Summary

 On the upside, Webroot includes all essential security features, such as a firewall, password manager (from LastPass), identity theft protection, and an anti-tracker.

 - Price: 70%.
 Webroot’s price is not the best.
-Both Norton and Kaspersky offer more features at a considerably lower price.
+Both Norton and Kaspersky offer more features at a far lower price.

 If you want the best protection, we recommend Norton.